Lloret de Mar Costa Brava, Spain

 By bus – Sarba bus again will be good for you, search for the right time, always plan ahead.

-Airport transfer – if you are traveling in 2 or more, you can take Viatges Anubis for 12€ per person, but remember to book it at least 3 days in advance by writing to email@example.com.
+Airport transfer – if you are travelling in 2 or more, you can take Viatges Anubis for 12€ per person, but remember to book it at least 3 days in advance by writing to firstname.lastname@example.org.

 By car – by motorway to Lloret de Mar – Exit: 9 AP7 (20 minutes)